 The BESIP deadlines are different from the SIP program, which are stated on the SIP web.
 It is the applicants’ responsibility to be sure that all application materials, including letters of recommendation, are submitted on time for BESIP.

 - The deadline for submitting the online application is February 09, 2018.

 - The deadline for reference letters is February 14, 2018.

 - Notification of selected interns will be on or about February 26, 2018.

 - Intern must accept or decline by March 12, 2018.

 Applicants who are not selected for the BESIP will automatically have their BESIP applications released for viewing by the general NIH staff so that the applicant may become eligibile for hiring into the regular summer internship program.
 Any inquiries about admission to SIP must be made to the Office of Education and Training, Dr. Yeown Cheon (email@example.com) and not to BESIP.

 Stipend and Benefits

-BESIP is a required residential program.
-All interns will be housed as a group in pre-arranged condos in the Bethesda area.
+BESIP works as a residential program.
+All interns can be housed as a group in pre-arranged condos in the Bethesda area.
 The BESIP summer stipend includes a base stipend of approximately $5270 for 10 weeks.
 A stipend supplement may be available to cover a portion of the cost of living for those interns in the group arrangement in the Bethesda area.
 Housing costs are paid by the intern from this stipend.
-The 16 selected interns are typically housed in four two-bedroom, two-bath condominiums in the Bethesda area, with each condo having four interns.
+The 16 selected interns typically live in four two-bedroom, two-bath condominiums in the Bethesda area, with each condo having four interns.
 The apartments are close to NIH and convenient to public transportation.
-It is mandatory that the interns live in the designated housing for the full 10 weeks.
 The intern must pay any travel expenses to and from NIH from the summer stipend.
 The stipend will be dispensed as a prorated amount at the end of the months of June, July and August for the ten-week duration of the program.